TRIP definitions of transfusion reactions and incidents

 Relevant numbers of bacteria in a (remnant of) blood component or in the bacterial screen bottle of a platelet component, or in material from the same donation, demonstrated in the approved way with laboratory techniques, preferably including typing of the bacterial strain or strains.

 Note: This commonly occurs in the setting of the routine bacterial screening of platelet concentrates, which are distributed “negative to date”.
 If there is subsequently a positive screening result the hospital is notified by the blood supplier Sanquin.
-As of 2016, hospitals are requested only to report these cases to TRIP if the recipient has a reaction.

 Look-back by the supplier*